Episodes

 Once again, we visit poet Falstaff Openshaw with another edition of "Falstaff's Fables, a series broadcast in 1950 on ABC sponsored by Milky Way candy bars and based on a character created for the Fred Allen Show.

 In program 48 of the series, probably broadcast November 1950, Falstaff and Falstaff Jr (real life father and son Alan Reed and Alan Reed, Jr.) tell the story of the Pied Piper of Hamlin.
+The program was transferred from an original ABC radio acetate.

 Monday Nov 10, 2008